ShouvikBasak/shouvikbasak.github.io/reading-list.md

 * [The site Reliability Workbook: Practical Ways to Implement SRE](https://landing.google.com/sre/workbook/toc/)
 * [Building Secure & Reliable Systems: Best Practices for Designing, Implementing and Maintaining Systems](https://landing.google.com/sre/books/)

+#### Hands On Labs
+* [Qwiklabs](https://www.qwiklabs.com/).
+Hands on labs on GCP.
+This is not free upfront, however when you participate in GCP online events, you get credits for practising the labs.
+Once you are part of this ecosystem you would realize that you can get enough credits regularly to use the service at no cost.
+Qwiklabs is now owned by Google and Google provides all their trainings using this platform.
+* [Katacoda](https://katacoda.com/).
+Various playgrounds are available to try your hand on and learn by doing.
+It has number of labs from Docker, Kubernetes, Serverless, Tensorflow and many more.

 ### Self Development (soft skills)
 * Linchpin: Are You Indispensable? by Seth Godin